foontzoot/foontzoot.github.io/index.md

 #### Salaries Baselines/Snapshots (Questica)

-##### ASP.NET 4.6.2 • WebPages • WebAPI • jQuery • SQL Server • Reporting Services • SQL Server Data Tools • CSS • TFS
+##### ASP.NET 4.6.2 • WebPages • WebAPI • jQuery • SQLServer • Reporting Services • SQLServer Data Tools • CSS • TFS

 Feature request for the Salaries module of the Questica Budget application.
 Created 30+ de-normalized snapshot tables and more than 40 stored procedures in order to capture salaries data.
 Updated UI to support adding snapshots.
 Created several comparison reports and subreports.
 Deployed reports to development and production environments.
 Optimized queries and stored procedures.

 #### Financial Statements (Questica)

-##### ASP.NET 4.6.2 • WebPages • WebAPI • jQuery • SQL Server • CSS • TFS
+##### ASP.NET 4.6.2 • WebPages • WebAPI • jQuery • SQLServer • CSS • TFS

 Financial Statements is a module for Questica Budget application that offers the ability to configure and generate financial statements, including Income Statements, Balance Sheets, and Cash Flow Statements.
 All three statements include both a current statement and the ability to project forward using forecast years.
 With a new set of accounts for assets, liabilities and equities, this new module helps give a complete picture of your current financials and the road ahead.
 As a team member, I created entities, screens, menu items, reporting entities, reports, security bits, logging and unit tests for Cash Flow Statement.